ThomG1/record_collectors_db/README.md

 The central background image of the site is an image of a well-worn collection of records.
 This should provide a familiarity to the user as it emulates the process of being in a record shop, flipping through sleeves.

 The central background image is enclosed between light brown headers and footers, this is designed to give the feel of a shelf, also aiming at creating familiarity for the user.

+The Home page is laid out around a central carousel, that allows users to flick through entries.

 The profile page is laid out withe users individual collection in three columns.